SmartThingsCommunity/smartthings-cli/packages/cli/README.md

     <value>] [-d] [-l <value>]

 FLAGS
   -d, --dry-run          produce JSON but don't actually submit -h, --help             Show CLI help.
   -i, --input=<value>    specify input file
-  -j, --json                 use JSON format of input and/or output -l, --location-id=<value>  a specific location to query -o, --output=<value>       specify output file
+  -j, --json             use JSON format of input and/or output -l, --location=<UUID>  a specific location to query -o, --output=<value>   specify output file
   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
   -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   create a room